uvicpraxis/uvicpraxis.github.io/gpms.md

 Select "No player character" if no player character appears in the footage.

+When pertinent, select "implicit" for the option when characters are implicitly coded and "explicit" when they are explicitly coded (Shaw et al. 2025).
+As Adrienne Shaw et al. note, these selections are a fraught process (ibid), and thus we will update this controlled vocabulary as the GPFC unfolds.

 Use existing scholarship, MobyGames, Wikipedia, Steam, fansites, and/or related sources to substantiate metadata about the player character.

-Feature request (4 June 2026): select "implicit" when characters are implicitly coded and "explicit" when they are explicitly coded (Shaw et al. 2025).
-As Adrienne Shaw et al. note, these selections are a fraught process (ibid).
-We will update the GPMS and GPFC as both projects unfold, and we will correct our mistakes and learn from them as they occur.
-Many aspects of this element are thus subject to change.

 <details>
 <summary><i>controlled vocabulary</i> (adapted, with changes and additions, from Shaw et al. 2025 and Lee et al., "Controlled Vocabulary for Protagonist" and "Controlled Vocabulary for Tropes," 2024)</summary>